Next Meeting – April 8th

-Our next meeting will be held in person and on Zoom on Wednesday, February 11th, at 7:00 p.m. in the lyceum at the Fort Lewis College Center of Southwest Studies.
-After a brief business meeting, Jakob Sedig Ph.D. will present “New Data, Old Questions: Ancient DNA and the Archaeology of Northwest Mexico and the US Southwest.”
+Our next meeting will be held in person and on Zoom on Wednesday, April 8th, at 7:00 p.m. in the lyceum at the Fort Lewis College Center of Southwest Studies.
+After a brief business meeting, Angela Huster, PhD, will present “Cotton, Intra-regional Specialization, and the Hohokam Northern Periphery.”
 A reception will start things off at 6:30 p.m. in the CSWS foyer.

 Link to Join Webinar – https://fortlewis.zoom.us/j/94032371260 – Meeting ID: 940 3237 1260